-Ever have a sausage breakfast sandwich and feel disappointed?
+Ever have a sausage breakfast sandwich from your local fast food joint and end up feeling disappointed?
 Barely any sausage.
 Funny looking eggs.
 Tiny little English muffin.
 Well, folks, now’s the time to fire up your Cuisinart Griddler and make a proper sausage breakfast sandwich.
 In no time at all.
 Tons of sausage.
 Melty cheese.
 Perfect egg.
 And a fresh, toasted muffin.
 This is the way to start out the day!
 (Although I admit, I have made these for dinner on more than one occasion!)

-Feel free to substitute bagels for the muffins.
+Feel free to substitute bagels for the English muffins if you want.
 Yum

-I wrote the recipe below for 2 sandwiches.
+I wrote the recipe below for sausage breakfast sandwich using the Cuisinart Griddler for 2 sandwiches.
 You can actually make 4 at a time on the Griddler.
 It might be a bit crowded, but it’s possible.
 You can also save time by toasting the muffins in a toaster or in an oven instead of using the Griddler.
 And you can save more time by making the eggs in a skillet while the sausage is cooking.
 But don’t cook the sausage anywhere but on the Griddler.
 The patties get yummy crispy edges.
+You want that slightly crunchy edge.
 They come out great!

 Also try my farmhouse breakfast potatoes.